Interruptions in the Supply Chain and Shortages

 In case of a temporary or permanent interruption in supply chain under Paragraph 2, Art.
 55 of the Medicinal Product Act, when the marketing authorisation holder decides to:

 - stop placing the product on the market

-- withdraw the product temporarily or permanently before expiration of the marketing authorisation
+- withdraw the product from the market temporarily or permanently before the expiration of the marketing authorisation

 - submit an application for revocation of the marketing authorisation or